jaikiranc/quotes-api-automation/README.md

 To be done in future:
 -----------------------------------------
-1. extenstsreport
+1. Add extenstsreport plugin for reporting
-2. Parameterize tests
+2. Parameterize tests to run based on tags
 3. Framework imporovements for Design patterns usage